 Your device doesn't recognize any login in Dashlane that matches the website or app

-What does Autofill look like on an iPad?
+How does autofill work on an iPad?

 When you log in to a website on your iPad, no Dashlane D icons appear in form fields.
 When you click in a field, select the suggested login information that precedes the keyboard.